roel204/TestML/README.md

 ## Usage

-To train the model run:
+To train the model use: `mlagents-learn --run-id=YourID`

-`mlagents-learn --run-id=1`
+Add `--force` to override previous training.

-(Make sure you choose an ID.)
+Use `mlagents-learn --initialize-from=YourID` to continue from previous training

-Use `--force` to override previous training.
+Use `mlagents-learn --help` to see all other commands